History

 The Beginning

-The Derby Canal was first advocated by James Brindley in 1771 as the transport system in the town was poor, the roads were inadequate and the river Derwent was prone to flooding; downstream traffic was also slowed by delays on the Trent.
+The Derby Canal was first advocated by James Brindley in 1771 as the transport system in the town was poor, the roads were inadequate and the River Derwent was prone to flooding; downstream traffic was also slowed by delays on the River Trent.
 Coal in particular was expensive in Derby despite the proximity of mines in the nearby Bottle Brook Valley, which were un-developed and unprofitable due to a lack of suitable transport.

 It was first proposed to link the Trent & Mersey and Chesterfield canals via Derby but vested interests scuppered this until 1791 when proposals were made for a Swarkestone to Nottingham canal with a branch to Derby from either Swarkestone or Shardlow.